 Ok… I love bulletin boards.
 I do.
 But, maybe it’s more like a love/hate relationship.
 They brighten a room like nothing else can.
 My old room had HUGE bulletin boards.
 It allowed for so much creativity.
 I had a few that I kept the same all year, then I had a few that I would change seasonally.
 This seemed to be a good balance.

-Double the Border
+Bulletin Board Hack #2: Double the Border

-Double, or even triple your border.
-If Melanie from SchoolGirl Style has taught us anything about bulletin board style it is to layer your bulletin board border.
+Double, or even triple, your border.
+If Melanie from SchoolGirl Style has taught us anything about bulletin board style, it is to layer your bulletin board border.
 This not only adds visual interest, but it also takes up visual space.
 This makes it so you don’t have to put as much on the board.
 I call that a teacher win!

-Layering border *can* be a little tricky… But Maria from KinderCraze has your back.
+Layering border can be a little tricky… but, Maria from KinderCraze has your back.
 She shared this genius bulletin border hack for the perfectly layered border.